 And Last, the Good News

 There is good news!
 There’s good news even if you are taking Boniva already and suffering side effects.
 There’s good news if you’ve been diagnosed with osteoporosis and have reservations about taking the drug.
 The good news is this: there’s an all-natural program called Save Our Bones that is effective, safe, and scientifically proven.
 Regardless of where you are on your bone health journey – whether you’re focusing on prevention or reversing an existing condition – there’s no need to dread or suffer the side effects of drugs like Boniva.
-The Save Our Bones Program can help you avoid Boniva’s dangerous side effects and build and strengthen your bones naturally.
+The Osteoporosis Reversal Program can help you avoid Boniva’s dangerous side effects and build and strengthen your bones naturally.